Online Budget-Feasible Mechanism Design with Predictions

-Combining the analysis of all the three cases above, \Cref{mechanism:mono-sm-pred}, achieves in expectation a consistency of at least:

-This concludes the proof. \end{proof} Before continuing, we state Bernstein's concentration inequality (\Cref{thm:bernstein}) for bounded random variables as it will be useful for the analysis that follows.
+\textbf{Case 3:} \underline{There is an agent $j\in S^*\setminus S$ such that $c_j\leq \bar{p}_j$ but also $\bar{p}_j>B'$ and $v(i^*)\leq \frac{a\cdot(1-\varepsilon)\cdot v(S^*)}{\gamma} $.}\ This concludes the proof. \end{proof} Before continuing, we state Bernstein's concentration inequality (\Cref{thm:bernstein}) for bounded random variables as it will be useful for the analysis that follows.
 We note that we use this particular concentration inequality since the sum of the random variables we define within the proof has bounded variance.

 \begin{theorem}[Bernstein's Inequality] Let $X_1, \dots, X_n$ be independent random variables such that almost surely $a_i\leq X_i\leq b_i$ and $b_i-a_i\leq C$, for any $i$.
 Consider the sum of these random variables, $S_n=\sum\limits_{i=1}^n X_i$.
 Then, for any $\delta> 0$ it holds that